isomerpages/moe-ast/_professional-learning/For Education Officers/Teacher Work Attachment Plus Programme.md

 Teachers bring benefits to your organisation through TWA+ in the following ways:

-·       Teachers are knowledgeable in content related to the subjects they teach, and could be engaged in discussions on education and youth-related issues.
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Teachers are knowledgeable in content related to the subjects they teach, and could be engaged in discussions on education and youth-related issues.

-·       Teachers could provide input to/feedback on your programmes, products, services, projects, events, etc.
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Teachers could provide input to/feedback on your programmes, products, services, projects, events, etc.

-·       Teachers can participate in projects and team discussions where they can promote team learning and contribute an alternative perspective at the same time.
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Teachers can participate in projects and team discussions where they can promote team learning and contribute an alternative perspective at the same time.

-·       Teachers help raise awareness of your organisation’s branding, services and products.
-Upon completion of the attachment, teachers return to school and share their learning obtained from the work attachment with their fellow colleagues and students.
+·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Teachers help raise awareness of your organisation’s branding, services and products.&nbsp; Upon completion of the attachment, teachers return to school and share their learning obtained from the work attachment with their fellow colleagues and students.

 We welcome interested organisations to write to us at [TWA\_plus@moe.gov.sg](mailto:TWA_plus@moe.gov.sg).